nop33/si/src/content/project/pandemic-resilience/index.md

       **Number of participants:** 6-12

-      Global catastrophic biological risks (GCBRs) are most likely to be sudden developments - novel, and unresponsive to available medical countermeasures.
-Designing organisms, even by accident, that have unprecedented capacity for harm is now considered within the reach of current biotechnologies.
+      Global catastrophic biological risks (GCBRs) are most likely to be sudden developments - novel and unresponsive to available medical countermeasures.
+Designing organisms, even by accident, that have an unprecedented capacity for harm is now considered within the reach of current biotechnologies.

       While GCBRs represent a small portion of biological threats in the world and should not distract us from the work to prevent and respond to other vital disease priorities, GCBRs pose such extraordinary threats to humanity that they deserve high-level attention, risk assessment, resources, and strategic planning.